Island Life: Spending Four Divine Days on Ischia, Campania, Italy

 So, I’ll talk you through our two gorgeous days in Lake Como, what to see there, what to do and of course, being Italy, what to eat and drink.
 Oh yeah- one word you will hear a lot while in Italy is prego; it means ‘you’re welcome’ but they seem to use it for ‘thank you’ too.
 Handy to know.

-Continue reading “Living La Dolce Vita in Lake Como, Italy”
+Continue reading “Living La Dolce Vita: Exploring Lake Como, Italy”